-Garnish with mint sprig and 2 skewered pieces of candied ginger.
+Garnish with the mint sprig and 2 skewered pieces of candied ginger.

-*Grenadine: Heat mix of pomegranate juice and cane sugar in 3:2 ratio by weight just below boiling.
-Remove from heat when sugar dissolves and let cool.
-Store in refrigerator up to 3 weeks.
+*Grenadine: In a pot over medium heat, combine pomegranate juice and cane sugar in a 3:2 ratio by weight, heating to almost boiling (do not allow to boil).
+Remove from heat when the sugar has dissolved and allow it to cool.
+The syrup will keep, refrigerated, for up to 3 weeks.

 Moscow Mule: The traditional cocktail made with vodka, ginger beer and lime.

 Mezcal Mule: Jim Meehan’s recipe features mezcal, passion fruit and cucumbers.